|Born||Christopher Hatikure Mutsvangwa|

 Vote of No Confidence by War Vets

-On 12 February 2016, following a rally in Chiweshe held by Grace Mugabe, and one in which she attacked verbally the Emmerson Mnangagwa faction for having ambitions to succeed Mugabe, a vote of no confidence was on Mutsvangwa by some members of the Zimbabwe National Liberation War Veterans Association (ZNLWVA) for allegedly disrespecting President Mugabe.
+On 12 February 2016, following a rally in Chiweshe held by Grace Mugabe, and one in which she attacked verbally the Emmerson Mnangagwa faction for having ambitions to succeed Mugabe, a vote of no confidence was passed on Mutsvangwa by some members of the Zimbabwe National Liberation War Veterans Association (ZNLWVA) for allegedly disrespecting President Mugabe.
 They said the suspended members were bringing the association’s name into disrepute.

 Defying Vote of No Confidence and Support of War Vets

 On 15 February 2016, other members of ZNLWVA (provincial chairpersons and national executive members from Zimbabwe’s 10 provinces) met in Harare where they declared support for Chris Mutsvangwa and dismissed the vote of no-confidence passed against him and three other members on 12 February.
 The meeting accused the G40 of being agents of regime change and also criticised the verbal abuse of senoir Zanu-PF party members by Grace Mugabe.
 The meeting was addressed by ZNLWA Secretary General, Victor Matemadanda.
 The meeting sought to adopt a special resolution to convene an emergency general meeting of freedom fighters to look into recent developments in the association, the party and the nation.
 The resolution was passed and the meeting claimed they would take the resolution the patron of ZNLWVA, Zimbabwe President Robert Mugabe.

 3 Year Suspension from Zanu-PF & Dismissal from Cabinet